-1 Sarting near the pub and the green in Dial Post, go down a side road, Swallows Lane, signed Shipley.
+1 If you are starting in the Walker's car park, turn right out of the car park onto a gravel path that leads into a green area; look for a path across the grass with purple signs "This way to the start of footpaths"; join the walk at the Knepp Wildland sign mentioned below.
+If you are starting near the pub and green in Dial Post, go down a side road, Swallows Lane, signed Shipley.
 In 250m, you meet a sign for Knepp Wildland Safaris Camping.
 Fork left here on a double concrete driveway, marked as a footpath, going through a tall gate to avoid a grid.
 Note the yellow "animal" sign: more about these later.
 In 50m or so you'll see a post with a left-pointing arrow "all walkers".
 This turn is optional, and they like you get away from the dark roadway, but you can stay on it.
 If you decide to turn left, there is a stick-lined shortcut 20m before the notice.
 You come into the open by a home-made sign: turn right here and keep right to join a wide grassy path that runs parallel to the original driveway, but with good views.
-Shortly your path diverges to the left to pass over a ditch, $| \odot |$ under a large oak.
+Shortly your path diverges to the left to pass over a ditch, under a large oak.
 Keep right now and, when you meet a wide chalky path, turn right on it and left, back on the original driveway.
 You come through another tall gate beside a grid.